Metabolic Ledger

 Fella does not publish headline prices on its main website; it routes enquirers through a quiz.
 Based on independent review sites and published comparison data verified in May 2026:

-Brand-name Wegovy / Zepbound: $199–$449/month depending on dose and plan — Fella’s pricing on branded products does not appear to undercut the manufacturers’ direct-pay programmes (NovoCare Wegovy at $349/month flat; LillyDirect Zepbound at $299–$449/month by dose as of May 2026).
+On branded products, Fella's pricing does not clearly undercut the manufacturers' direct-pay programmes (NovoCare Wegovy at $349/month flat; LillyDirect Zepbound at $299–$449/month by dose, as of May 2026).

 Lab work: An initial metabolic assessment is included.
 For patients without insurance coverage of labs, a separate $60 lab fee may apply.